Best Times to Visit Baku, Azerbaijan

 Walks Through the Walled City

 culturalExplore the ancient Icheri Sheher, Baku's UNESCO-listed walled city.
 Wander its narrow, winding streets, discovering hidden courtyards and traditional houses.
-Best experienced in the late afternoon when the sun casts a warm glow on the ancient stones, enhancing the atmosphere.
+Best done in the late afternoon when the sun casts long shadows, enhancing the atmosphere.
+Seek out the hidden tea houses for a traditional Azerbaijani tea ceremony.

 Best time: April-October